israeldeho/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Not allowed to use malloc, free or arrays
 Can only declare a maximum of two variables
 If no loop is found - returns NULL.
-Otherwise - returns the address of the node where the loop starts.
+Otherwise - returns the address of the node where the loop start